-In 2011, SQUASH and other housing campaigners warned that criminalising squatting during a housing crisis was irresponsible and would lead to increased suffering for the homeless21.
-The consequence of the new law, which came into effect in September 2012, are now starting to be felt.
-This includes arbitrary enforcement, widespread confusion caused by the new law, and the arrest of more than 700 people, prosecution of over 300, and conviction of at least 60 under section 144.
+In 2011, SQUASH and other housing campaigners warned that criminalising squatting during a housing crisis was irresponsible and would lead to increased suffering for the homeless.
+The consequences of the new law, which came into effect in September 2012, are now starting to be felt.
+This includes arbitrary enforcement, widespread confusion about the law, and the arrest of more than 700 people, prosecution of over 300, and conviction of 260 under section 144.

 The latest statistics, three and a half years on, show that arrests are continuing, and prosecutions rising.
 The publically-funded protection provided to residential landlords through section 144, is causing an explosion in rough sleeping and youth homelessness.
-In 2011, the Crisis report Squatting: a homelessness issue found "squatting is often -a prominent feature of peoples' homelessness career..."22, and this remains true today.
-The single young, facing increasing housing insecurity, are swelling the number of the hidden homeless and rough sleepers, and are being prevented from accessing the traditional buffer of squatting as an interim solution to dire housing need.
+In 2011, the Crisis report Squatting: a homelessness issue found "squatting is often -a prominent feature of peoples' homelessness career..." and this remains true today.
+The young are facing increasing housing insecurity, and are actively being prevented from accessing the traditional buffer of squatting as an interim solution to dire housing need.

-Once on the street, the life expectancy of this demographic diminishes rapidly, as stated in Crisis' Homelessness Kills report (2012): "At the ages of 16-24, homeless people are at least twice as likely to die as their housed contemporaries; for 25-34 year olds the ratio increases to four to five times, and at ages 35-44, to five to six times."
-(Pg vii)23.
-At least 194 people living on the streets died in London in 2015, but the mortality rate of rough sleepers across the country is still unknown.
-Those squatting, or using any other forms of temporary shelter, are being criminalised in a legal sense, thus reducing their chances of returning to mainstream housing and secure employment24.
+Crisis' Homelessness Kills report (2012) states: "At the ages of 16-24, homeless people are at least twice as likely to die as their housed contemporaries; for 25-34 year olds the ratio increases to four to five times, and at ages 35-44, to five to six times."
+(Pg vii).
+At least 194 people living on the streets in London died in 2015, but the mortality rate of rough sleepers across the country is, more than likely, much higher.
 Criminalising squatting and rough sleeping while more than 83,000 young people have been made homeless through private sector evictions and reduced welfare benefits, is perpetuating a cycle of poverty for a whole generation.
-While there are still 610,000 empty residential properties in England, a third of them long-term empty, the desperate situation of the young surviving harsh winters outdoors and exploitation on the street, is unnecessary, negligent and criminal.
+While 610,000 empty residential properties in England stand empty, a third of them long-term, the desperate situation of the people surviving on the street, is unnecessary, negligent and plain criminal.

-When SQUASH analysed house prices, long-term empty property and squatting arrest statistics in England, it found a certain correlation between these three factors.
-In England, the majority of known arrests under section 144 have taken place in London and the South East (134/148 in 2015), where the average house price increase has been 42% between 2010-2015, more than double the national average of 17%.
+In England, the majority of known arrests under section 144 have taken place in London and the South East (134/148 in 2015), where average house prices increased by 42% (2010-2015), more than double the national average of 17% for the same period.
+London is at the centre of the largest rise in house prices in the country (43% since September 2012), and the city with the largest number of people arrested for squatting under section 144 (545 since September 2012), as well as the most aggressive in charging and conviction.
 Other regions are less likely to use section 144 to ensure empty properties are left empty, preferring to use the traditional list of alternative offences (eg Criminal Damage, Burglary).
-Throughout the country, long-term empties as a proportion of all vacants, is fairly consistent at a third (Appendix 11), or 205,821 long-term empties in 2014.

-London is at the centre of the largest rise in house prices (43% since September 2012), and the largest number of people arrested for squatting under section 144 (545 since September 2012).
-Some London boroughs are also spearheading anti-rough sleeper operations, such as Operation Encompass, which harass, fine and arrests rough sleepers in police-led swoops.
-Analysing the boroughs which are acting punitively against the homeless, have a higher proportion of long-term empties to dwellings, and a higher rate of house-price growth (Westminster, Hackney, Lambeth), and comparing to ones with the opposite characteristics (Harrow, Hounslow, Richmond-upon-Thames), we find there is a link between the three characteristics.
+Anti-homeless policies, such as Operation Encompass, harass, fine and arrest rough sleepers in police-led swoops.
+On analysing the London boroughs acting punitively against the homeless, SQUASH found they had a higher proportion of long-term empties, and a higher rate of house-price growth (Westminster, Hackney, Lambeth), compared to ones with the opposite characteristics (Harrow, Hounslow, Richmond-upon-Thames).
 More research needs to be conducted in this area to clarify the causation and correlation, but SQUASH believes that State-sponsored legislation is helping to drive up house prices, for the benefit of a wealthy few, by criminalising the most vulnerable.